-Staff Champion category
+Staff Champion/Winner category

 Distinguished Professor Tracy Levett-Jones is transforming nursing and midwifery education to address the climate crisis.
 In 2023, she established the Planetary Health Collaborative for Nurses and Midwives, now spanning 25 universities.
 Through innovative teaching resources, research-led advocacy and national engagement, Tracy is equipping current and future nurses and midwives to lead sustainable, climate-resilient care.
 Her leadership is building momentum across the sector and shaping how educators and practitioners prepare for a healthier, more sustainable future.